qntm/held-karp/README.md

 * Distances are stored using 64-bit floats.
 We could use 32-bit integers instead.
 This would reduce memory usage by about a third and allow us to go to 25 cities.
 However, we could no longer have non-integer distances.
 Also, we could no longer use `Infinity` as a sentinel value for cities which are not connected together at all and for city layouts where a Hamiltonian cycle is not possible.
 * City IDs are stored using 32-bit integers.
 We could use 16-bit integers.
 Combined with the previous change, this would allow us to go to 26 cities.
 However, this is relatively difficult because WebAssembly doesn't have native 16-bit integers - we would need to pack two city IDs into each single 32-bit integer, manually, instead.
 * Distances and city IDs are stored in two separate areas of a single [`Memory` object](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/Memory).
-Could we store them in [two separate `Memory` objects](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format#multiple_memories)?
+Could we store them in [two separate `Memory` objects](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format#multiple_memories)? `wat2wasm` does not appear to support this yet.

 I was expecting the WebAssembly implementation's performance to be at least an order of magnitude faster than the JavaScript implementation.
 In practice, however...